 - Enjoy a glass of wine at Grinder’s Switch Winery

 - See a performance at Third Coast Comedy Club

 - Take a look at the historic Marathon Music Works building

-Marathon Village is the ideal neighborhood for seasoned travelers who want to stay in an exciting area but who don’t need the all-night hustle of Music Row.
+Marathon Village is the ideal neighborhood for seasoned travelers who want to stay in an exciting area but don’t need Music Row’s all-night hustle.
 Here are some of the best places to stay:

 - Best Budget Rental in Marathon Village – The Bohemian Rhapsody